nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all tags: `listT`

-Shows a list of all tags in the address book.
+Shows a list of all tags in JABPro

 Format: `listT`